luisgustavosc/Boilerplate-For-Static-Site/README.md

 # Boilerplate For Static Site

 This project is a boilerplate for an static website.
-Some notes to have in consideration.
+Some notes to have in consideration:

 - [Webpack](https://webpack.js.org/) set up for dev and prod environment.
 - [Bootstrap v5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) preinstalled as UI framework.